kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Twitter

-- The suggestions were things like he was coming over, we would go out, he would ask me out, he really liked me
+- The Twitter suggestions were things like he was coming over, we would go out, he would ask me out, he really liked me
 - I tweeted irreverence back

+## Love

+- I was so high on this feeling of being in love, it felt real to me
+- I was feeling something I had never felt before in my life, it was really powerful.
+I had no idea I was being drugged.
+None.
+- I didn't understand why he wasn't talking to me directly but I was prepared to excuse it

 ## Penultimate class